 Even when a tribunal can be expected to have read the pleadings and the testamentary statements, a short, well-constructed, written skeleton, delivered a week before the hearing (don’t give it to the tribunal the weekend before – this is too late, and if a tribunal is travelling, it may not even be received before the arbitrator turns up at the hearing) is a magnificent chance to provide the tribunal with the distilled essence of your case and your answers to your opponent’s.

-A good skeleton or opening should be a reliable roadmap to the tribunal’s drafting of an award in your client’s favour.– J William Rowley QC, 20 Essex Street Chambers
+A good skeleton or opening should be a reliable road map for the tribunal’s drafting of an award in your client’s favour.– J William Rowley QC, Twenty Essex Chambers

 What about humour?
 It should be used sparingly, if at all.
 This does not mean that you have to be overly serious either: be pleasant and by all means likeable.
 But seeking to persuade another is no laughing matter, and one joke too many may seriously undermine your credibility.
 Some advocates (in particular in arbitration circles, with no shortage of big egos) view their sharp tongue and quick wit as an expression of their superior intellect and fast thinking.
-I have always wondered if this is a good strategy in the long run.
-But here too, there are obvious exceptions.
-Not showing any sign of good humour where the situation, or social convention, clearly demands it may alienate you from the tribunal.
-Such situations call for your best judgement.
+I have always wondered whether this is a good strategy in the long run.
+But here, too, there are obvious exceptions.
+Not showing any sign of good humour when the situation, or social convention, clearly demands it may alienate you from the tribunal.
+These situations call for your best judgement.

 It would be pretentious to say that only inexperienced lawyers try to pack too much information into the time they are given.
-Everyone struggles with this: in a twisted variation of Parkinson’s Law, the desired information expands to exceed available time.
-The easiest, but least effective, way to deal with the shortage of time is to accelerate the pace of your speech.
+Everyone struggles with this: in a twisted variation of Parkinson’s Law, the desired information expands to exceed the time available.
+The easiest, but least effective, way to deal with a shortage of time is to increase the pace of your speech.